hex-7546/Memory-and-Addresses-Using-C-/README.md

 <img width="546" height="301" alt="image" src="https://github.com/user-attachments/assets/d7d2f850-8d8b-459e-9ced-abb2cdc3d046" />

-This process of dividing memory into segments is called segmentation of memory.
+This process of dividing memory into segments is called "segmentation of memory".

 <b>NOTE:</b>Physical addresses of any variables are stored in the 20 bits.
 But we have not any pointers of
 size 20 bits. <br>